 - 1 tablespoon butter

 - Mix the dry ingredients: Transfer the flour, the baking powder, the sugar and the butter to the bowl of your electric mixer.
-Beat until the mixture resembles wet sand.
+Beat on slow until the mixture resembles wet sand.

-- Finish the cake batter: Add two thirds of the milk mixture to the bowl and beat for two minutes.
-Scrape the bottom of the bowl with a spatula, add the rest of the milk mixture and beat for another one and a half minute more, until the mixture is smooth and velvety.
+- Make the cake batter: Add approximately two thirds of the milk mixture to the bowl with the flour and beat for two minutes.
+Scrape the bottom of the bowl with a spatula, add the rest of the milk mixture and beat for another one and a half minutes more.
+The batter should look very smooth and velvety.

 If you like this recipe, Pin it!